adarlan/k8slab/README.md

 # (...)
 ```

-#### Helm templates
+#### Helm templates enable parameterized application deployments

-The reason for packaging the application manifests into a Helm chart is to utilize Helm template directives, allowing Argo CD to apply distinct values during application deployment across multiple environments.
+The reason for packaging the application manifests into a Helm chart is to utilize Helm template directives, allowing the injection of distinct values during application deployment across multiple environments.
 See this example:

 ```yaml
 # helm-charts/hello-world/templates/ConfigMap.yaml